About time the phony notion of amateurism in NCAA athletics got challenged on the legislative level.

 Which could result in a situation where Fresno State sees its already meager marketing power shrink.

-I know for a fact that Fresno State administrators are wringing their collective hands over this.
+I know for a fact that Fresno State administrators are wringing their collective hands over this, as are administrators at similar athletic departments.
 But when asked on the record, the university’s communications department referred me to a Cal State University position letter opposing SB 206.

 How candid of them.

-Newsom has given no indication whether he’ll sign the bill into law.
-One part of me thinks he should.
+Now that bill has become state law, one part of me is pleased..
 The entire notion of amateurism at the NCAA level is farcical.
 The other part doesn’t want to see Fresno State athletes, especially those competing in Olympic sports, suffer the consequences.